Best Quicken Simplifi Alternative Apps in the US (2025)

 Qapital was founded in 2012 with a focus on making saving effortless and even fun.
 It uses a rule-based system to help you save money without thinking about it.
 For example, you can set a rule to round up your purchases to the nearest dollar and save the change.
 It's a great way to build up savings for a specific goal, like a vacation or a down payment.
 The gamified approach is effective, but it's not a comprehensive budgeting tool and the monthly fees can eat into your savings if you're not careful.

-- Best for: Effortlessly saving for specific goals.
+- Best for: Effortlessly saving for specific goals in a gamified way.

 - Key Features: "Set & Forget" savings rules, shared savings goals with a partner, integrated investing options.